Thursday, June 6, 2013

 Nigerians are tired of seeing pictures of Police cadavers, lying lifeless, with little or no concern from Nigerians as if they were animals or intruders from a different planet.

-Nigerians are tired of seeing villages, once reputed for husbandry and thriving fishing trade completely overwhelmed and dismantled under the pursuit and influence of a belief system that cares less about economic emancipation or enhanced standard of living.
+Nigerians are tired of seeing villages, once reputed for husbandry and thriving fishing trade, completely overwhelmed and dismantled under the pursuit and influence of a belief system that cares less about economic emancipation or an enhanced standard of living.

-Nigerians are tired of seeing a once vibrant and welcoming city, reputed as the epicenter of the famous Kanem-Bornu Empire, in a state of anomie - in ruin and deserted.
-That Empire, that vast geographical landscape was at war with itself, at war with civilization, at war with tolerance, at war with peaceful co-existence and at war with everything that their worthy son, Idris Alooma, labored relentlessly, through war, commerce and diplomacy, to build to international standard.
+Nigerians are tired of seeing a once vibrant and welcoming city, reputed as the epicentre of the famous Kanem-Bornu Empire, in a state of anomie, in ruin and deserted.
+That Empire, that vast geographical landscape, was at war with itself, at war with civilisation, at war with tolerance, at war with peaceful co-existence and at war with everything that their worthy son, Idris Alooma, laboured relentlessly, through war, commerce and diplomacy, to build to an international standard.
 This is not the time to cast blame; it is time to reclaim the lost territory and restore peace in the land.

 Bringing MEND and OPC into this discussion is intellectually grotesque, and I am not going to address that angle.
-For these elders and statesmen to question the proscription of the Boko Haram sect, reaffirms the beliefs in some quarters that the same elders and statesmen are directly and indirectly in complicity with the sects' barbaric resolve.
-In another clime, this latest outburst from ACF and NEF would have warranted a national outrage.
-But not in Nigeria where the President is always wrong.
+For these elders and statesmen to question the proscription of the Boko Haram sect reaffirms the beliefs in some quarters that the same elders and statesmen are directly and indirectly complicit with the sect's barbaric resolve.
+In another climate, this latest outburst from ACF and NEF would have warranted national outrage.
+But not in Nigeria, where the President is always wrong.

-From all indications, our President did the right thing; not doing anything would have given the sect added impetus to expand their territorial reaches.
-Not taking action would have given other groups new energy to further their sectarian objectives, believing of course that there is amnesty and money waiting for them to share for killing and maiming in the name of religion.
-Not taking action would have given the opposition parties and the incoherent commentators in the social media credible talking points to push for the ouster or impeachment of the President.
-Above all, not taking action would have succeeded in placing the people in the affected states in more perilous a situation than they have ever experienced since the inception of the insurgency.
+From all indications, our President did the right thing; not doing anything would have given the sect added impetus to expand their territorial reach.
+Not taking action would have given other groups new energy to further their sectarian objectives, believing, of course, that amnesty and money are waiting for them to share for killing and maiming in the name of religion.
+Not taking action would have given the opposition parties and the incoherent commentators on social media credible talking points to push for the ouster or impeachment of the President.
+Above all, not taking action would have succeeded in placing the people in the affected states in a more perilous situation than they have ever experienced since the inception of the insurgency.

 At this juncture, I would like to add that there is nothing President Jonathan did that is inconsistent with the current trends in the global war against terrorism.